 Conservative politics work almost as a 'gateway' into prejudice against others, say the Canadian academics.
 The paper analysed large UK studies which compared childhood intelligence with political views in adulthood across more than 15,000 people.
 The authors claim that people with low intelligence gravitate towards right-wing views because they make them feel safe.
 The survey, which compared childhood intelligence with political views, is bad news for David Cameron, the Conservative Party Prime Minister but should give a lift to Labour Party leader, Ed Miliband, pictured in Question Time.

 Polémica por estudio canadiense: Las personas con un nivel inferior de inteligencia gr...[+] - Cambio21.cl.
 Frente a este controversial estudio canadiense que comprende datos recopilados a lo largo de 50 años, el cual afirma que las personas con visiones políticas de derecha tienden a ser menos inteligentes que los de izquierda o progresistas, diversas han sido las reacciones.

 En las redes sociales, se dieron intensos debates al respecto, a continuación algunos ejemplos publicados en Twitter: Blame Game Blog.

-Mar.
-2, 2011 — Low self-esteem is associated with a greater risk of mental health problems such as eating disorders and depression.
+Popular psychology theories on self-esteem not backed up by serious research, study finds.
+Low self-esteem is associated with a greater risk of mental health problems such as eating disorders and depression.
 From a public health perspective, it is important for staff in various health-related professions to know about self-esteem.
 However, there is a vast difference between the research-based knowledge on self-esteem and the simplified popular psychology theories that are disseminated through books and motivational talks, reveals research from the University of Gothenburg.
 Current popular psychology books distinguish between self-esteem and self-confidence.
-It is also believed that it is possible to improve self-esteem without there being a link to how competent people perceive themselves to be in areas they consider important.
+Evolutionary Psychology.
+Neurobiology.
+Dangerous Ideas.
+Why Raising Children Is So Hard.